-Freeform's Response To 'The Little Mermaid' Casting Backlash Is Instantly Iconic
+Freeform Had The BEST Response To 'The Little Mermaid' Casting Backlash

 Who knew Freeform was capable of such an epic dressing down?
 In the wake of the news that Halle Bailey would be playing mermaid Ariel in an upcoming live-action movie, a surprising source is defending the casting choice against haters.
 Freeform's response to The Little Mermaid backlash, namely racist comments regarding Bailey in the role, goes on a journey and Twitter was here for it.